 Blizzard Logo

-The text character is used, almost completely corresponding to the version adopted in 2010.
-They differ in color: in this logo, the letters are much lighter than the previous one and are close to a blue tint with gradient transitions.
-The lower inscription is painted the same tone as the upper one but without sharp tint variations.
+The text character is used, with only minor changes, almost completely corresponding to the version adopted in 2010.
+They differ in color: in this logo, the letters are much lighter than in the previous one and have a blue tint with gradient transitions.
+The lower inscription is painted in the same tone as the upper one but without sharp tint variations.
 It is strict, smooth, and centered.
-Although there are no frames, the hypothetically rectangular shape of the logo is preserved.
+Although there are no frames, the logo’s hypothetical rectangular shape is preserved.

 Font and Colors